ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms between 1pm and 3pm, then a chance of showers and thunderstorms between 3pm and
          4pm, then a chance of showers and thunderstorms.
 Mostly sunny.
 High near 83, with temperatures falling to around 79 in the afternoon.
-Southwest wind 2 to 9 mph.
+West southwest wind 2 to 9 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">